snunezcode/mytagger/README.md

 # Taggr Solution for AWS Services

-> **Disclaimer:** The sample code; software libraries; command line tools; proofs of concept; templates; or other related technology (including any of the foregoing that are provided by our personnel) is provided to you as AWS Content under the AWS Customer Agreement, or the relevant written agreement between you and AWS (whichever applies).
+> **Disclaimer:** This solution is AWS Content, as defined in the [Online Customer Agreement](https://aws.amazon.com/agreement/).
 You are responsible for testing, securing, and optimizing the AWS Content, such as sample code, as appropriate for production grade use based on your specific quality control practices and standards.
 Deploying AWS Content may incur AWS charges for creating or using AWS chargeable resources, such as running Amazon App Runner, using Cognito, API Gateway, Aurora DSQL, Lambda, S3.

+> To measure the performance of this solution, and to help improve and develop AWS Content, AWS may collect and use anonymous operational metrics related to your use of this AWS Content.
+We will not access Your Content, as is defined in the [Online Customer Agreement](https://aws.amazon.com/agreement/).
+Data collection is subject to the [AWS Privacy Policy](https://aws.amazon.com/privacy/).
+You may opt-out of the operational metrics being collected and used by removing the tag(s) starting with "uksb-" or “SO” from the description(s) in any CloudFormation templates or CDK TemplateOptions.

 ## What is Taggr Solution ?